 Many are wondering what era the UK is now in, as we welcome a new monarch and age in British history.

-There's been plenty of new changes for the people of the UK and Commonwealth to come to grips with in the aftermath of Queen Elizabeth II's death (opens in new tab).
-Yet the biggest change of all remains the arrival of a new King (plus his Queen consort (opens in new tab) Camilla) who's set to reign for the forseeable.
+There's been plenty of new changes for the people of the UK and Commonwealth to come to grips with in the aftermath of Queen Elizabeth II's death and news of King Charles III's coronation.
+With the biggest change of all being the arrival of a new monarch (plus Camilla being Queen or officially Queen consort), who are set to reign for the forseeable.

 Mourners were greeted by King Charles III as they laid tributes and flowers for his late mother outside Buckingham Palace.
 And as is tradition, England's Prime Minister Liz Truss was the first to throw her support behind the new monarch after his immediate accession the throne.
 In her speech - outside 10 Downing Street - the PM made reference to a new era under Charles that has many left with questions.